 CAS Cloud & Mobile Computing

-Providing a targeted technical education in cloud, mobile and edge computing with AI to advance the careers of industry managers
+Providing a targeted technical education in cloud and mobile computing with AI to advance the careers of industry managers

 As organisations become more digital and incorporate AI, they are also becoming increasingly dependent on networks to transform data into value.
 Even seemingly simple decisions such as whether to keep data storage and processing in house or in the cloud can have significant implications.
 Managers without any formal training in these areas are at a disadvantage when making critical resource allocation and operational decisions that can have significant impacts on corporate competitiveness.
 This is where the Certificate of Advanced Studies in Cloud and Mobile Computing (CAS CMC) comes in.